-4) Fish, which use their entire body to move.
+Fish, which use their entire body to move.

-5) Octopi and jellyfish, which move by using jet propulsion.
+Octopi and jellyfish, which move by jet propulsion.

-When swimmers like Michael Phelps and Sarah Sjöström swim as fast as they need to do to win their races, they use some of the same mechanisms as those used by animals.
+When swimmers like Michael Phelps and Sarah Sjöström swim fast to win their races, they use some of the same mechanisms as animals.

-Fifty-two million years, there was a dog-like mammal walking around in the ocean.
-Since all the land masses were connected into the supercontinent of Pangea, there was subsequently also only one ocean: Tethys.
+Fifty-two million years ago, all the land masses were connected into the supercontinent of Pangaea, and there was only one ocean: Tethys.
+At that time, there was a dog-like mammal walking around in the ocean.
 Paleontologists refer to this ancient dog as Pakicetus.
 It set itself apart from other mammals in that it was able to catch fish in shallow water.
 Pakicetus had a cavity in its jaw, which enabled it to hear well underwater.
 It also had pretty decent eyesight below the surface.

-Fast-forwarding a few million years and Pakicetus has undergone an evolutionary change to become Ambulocetus, a kind of sea lion hunting both swimming in the water as well as on land.
-Several additional million years later, it had developed into Rhodolocetus, which moved slowly on land, but was a good swimmer thanks to its strong and flexible tail.
-Rhodolocetus subsequently evolved into Dorundon, which in turn developed into today’s humpback whale.
+Fast-forward a few million years and Pakicetus has undergone an evolutionary change to become Ambulocetus, a kind of sea lion hunting by swimming in the water as well as moving on land.
+Several additional million years later, it had developed into Rodolocetus, which moved slowly on land, but was a good swimmer thanks to its strong and flexible tail.
+Rodolocetus subsequently evolved into Dorudon, which in turn developed into today’s humpback whale.

 The prehistoric dog’s name, Pakicetus, means “whale from Pakistan.”
-So, the five foot long prehistoric dog has step by step developed into a 50 foot long whale weighing a nice 36 tons.
+So, the five-foot-long prehistoric dog has evolved step by step into a 50-foot-long whale weighing a nice 36 tons.

-Such a fast rundown through prehistoric times makes it tempting to believe that good swimmers in general, and butterfly stars like Sarah Sjöström and Michael Phelps in particular, are whales at an early stage: They’re slightly larger than average, much more flexible in what could be compared to the tail of Ambulocetus and they spend about as much time in the water as Rhodolocetus.
+Such a fast rundown through prehistoric times makes it tempting to believe that good swimmers in general—and butterfly stars like Sarah Sjöström and Michael Phelps in particular—are whales at an early stage.
+They’re slightly larger than average, much more flexible in what could be compared to the tail of Ambulocetus and they spend about as much time in the water as Rodolocetus.

 Evolution means development.
-Not necessarily developing into something better, but developing in order to adapt to prevailing conditions.
+Not necessarily developing into something better but developing in order to adapt to prevailing conditions.
 Evolution requires what is known as genetic variation.
 Phelps and Sjöström are not just carefully trained with a long-term perspective by Bill Bowman and Carl Jenner.
 They also have a set of genetic factors rendering them better suited for breaking swimming world records compared to virtually everyone else.

-We have already established that they are tall and flexible.
+We have already established that swimmers are tall and flexible.
 They also possess a type of protein synthesis allowing them to easily build relevant muscles made up of the right kind of fiber.
-Muscles necessary for creating the force that takes them forward quickly on their favorite distances of 100 and 200 meters.
+The kind of muscles necessary for creating the force that propels them forward quickly in their favorite distances of 100 and 200 meters.

-Mastering a complex movement, such as a flip turn, requires the swimmer to quickly go through a number of steps.
+Mastering a complex movement such as a flip turn requires the swimmer to quickly go through a number of steps.
 These are steps controlled by different parts of the brain, which must be able to communicate with each other.
 The brain consists of gray and white matter.
-In the white matter, signals travel between the brain cells along pathways called axons, which are isolated by a material called myelin.
+In the white matter, signals travel between the brain cells along pathways called axons, which are insulated by a material called myelin.
 People with multiple sclerosis (MS) lose this myelin over time.
-At the other end, scientists have become increasingly certain that a common denominator for successful athletes, musicians and dancers is that their axons are exceptionally well-insulated by myelin.
+At the other end of the spectrum, scientists have become increasingly certain that a common denominator for successful athletes, musicians and dancers is that their axons are exceptionally well-insulated by myelin.